amerello/Theia/docs/source/features.rst

   .. function:: bool DescriptorExtractor::ComputeDescriptors(const FloatImage& input_image, std::vector<Keypoint>* keypoints, std::vector<Eigen::VectorXf>* float_descriptors)
   .. function:: bool DescriptorExtractor::ComputeDescriptors(const FloatImage& input_image, std::vector<Keypoint>* keypoints, std::vector<Eigen::BinaryVectorXf>* binary_descriptors)

-    Compute many descriptors simultaneous from the input keypoints.
-Note that note all keypoints are guaranteed to result in a descriptor.
+    Compute many descriptors from the input keypoints.
+Note that not all keypoints are guaranteed to result in a descriptor.
 Only valid descriptors (and feature positions) are returned in the output parameters.

     ``input_image``: The image that you want to detect keypoints on.

     ``keypoints``: An input vector of the keypoint pointers that will have descriptors extracted.
 Keypoints that were not able to have a descriptor extracted are removed.

+    ``float_descriptors or binary_descriptors``: A container for the descriptors that have been created based on the type of descriptor that is being extracted.
+Eigen::VectorXf is used for extracting float descriptors (e.g., SIFT) while Eigen::BinaryVectorX is used for float descriptors.

+  .. function:: bool DescriptorExtractor::DetectAndExtractDescriptors(const FloatImage& input_image, std::vector<Keypoint>* keypoints, std::vector<Eigen::VectorXf>* float_descriptors)
+  .. function:: bool DescriptorExtractor::DetectAndExtractDescriptors(const FloatImage& input_image, std::vector<Keypoint>* keypoints, std::vector<Eigen::BinaryVectorXf>* binary_descriptors)

+    Detects keypoints and extracts descriptors using the default keypoint detector for the corresponding descriptor.
+For SIFT, this is the SIFT keypoint detector, and for BRIEF, BRISK, and FREAK this is the BRISK keypoint detector.
+This has the potential to be faster because it may avoid recomputing certain member variables.

+    ``input_image``: The image that you want to detect keypoints on.

+    ``keypoints``: An output vector of the keypoint pointers that have been detected and successfully had descriptors extracted.

     ``float_descriptors or binary_descriptors``: A container for the descriptors that have been created based on the type of descriptor that is being